 Coil Sterilization Systems

-The coil sterilization light is a stick-type device that’s mounted inside the return air duct of an HVAC system to sterilize the air handler coil constantly.
+The coil sterilization light is a stick-type device that’s mounted inside the return air duct of an HVAC system to purify the air handler coil constantly.

 The air sterilization light is a unit that’s also installed in the return air duct.
-It sterilizes circulating air whenever the air handler’s blower is running.
+It decontaminate the circulating air whenever the air handler’s blower is running.

 Here are the two recommended coil sterilization systems we use, recommend and maintain…